push-based/ws-ng-perf-datev-071024/exercises/change-detection - ngZone.md

 </details>

-Taking a look at the dirty-checks counter in the `MovieCardComponent` when interacting with the `tilt` directive reveals potential for optimization here.
+Taking a look at the dirty-check counter in the `MovieCardComponent` when interacting with the `tilt` directive reveals potential for optimization here.

 For the sake of better visual feedback (and dx for this exercise), please turn off `ChangeDetectionStrategy.OnPush` in the `AppComponent`